-- 13 An individual fire report must be completed in the Fire Management - 14 Information System (FMIS) for the following types of fires or treatments within - 15 15 days after the fire is declared out or treatment is complete: - 16 All wildland fires on Service lands; - 17 Support actions; - 18 Fires suppressed on other lands under an agreement; - 19 All false alarms; - 20 Natural outs (by natural out definition); and - 21 Non-fire treatments completed with fuels funding. - 22 Detailed information about a support action is only required from an initial entry - 23 into FMIS to establish a work breakdown structure (WBS).
-Once the WBS has - 24 been established, users are not required to establish additional fire reporting - 25 information for the same fire. - 26 Reports are required regardless of who takes action, e.g., force account, - 27 cooperator, or contractor.
+- 13 An Individual Fire Report must be completed in the Fire Management - 14 Information System (FMIS) for the following types of fires or treatments within - 15 15 days after the fire is declared out or treatment is complete: - All wildland fires on Service lands; - 17 Support actions; - 18 Fires suppressed on other lands under an agreement; - 19 All false alarms; - 20 Natural outs (by natural out definition); and - Non-fire treatments completed with fuels funding. - 22 Detailed information about a support action is only required from an initial entry - 23 into FMIS to establish a work breakdown structure (WBS).
+Once the WBS has - been established, users are not required to establish additional fire reporting - information for the same fire. - 26 Reports are required regardless of who takes action; e.g., force account, - 27 cooperator, or contractor.
 When actions are taken on a cooperative fire, the - 28 agency having jurisdiction over the land on which the wildfire occurs will file a - 29 complete report to record and bill for assistance when necessary.

-Fish and Wildlife Service Use of the Wildland Fire Decision Support System
+30 Fish and Wildlife Service Use of WFDSS

-- 32 FWS follows interagency policy regarding use of WFDSS.
-Standards for when - 33 WFDSS will be used are found in chapter 11 of this guide. - 34 Documentation of all other wildfires in WFDSS is at the discretion of the - 35 regional office or local unit.
-All fires in Alaska will have WFDSS initiated by - 36 the protecting agency.
+- 31 FWS follows interagency policy regarding use of WFDSS.
+Standards for when - 32 WFDSS will be used are found in chapter 11 of this guide. - Documentation of all other wildfires in WFDSS is at the discretion of the - regional office or local unit.
+All fires in Alaska will have WFDSS initiated by - 35 the protecting agency.

-Final Wildland Fire Record
+36 Final Wildland Fire Record

-- 2 The final wildland fire or project record may include the following:

-- 3 FMIS data entry (required)
+- The final wildland fire or project record may include the following: - FMIS data entry (required)

-- 4 Narrative
+- Narrative

-- 5 WFDSS analyses and decisions
+- 2 WFDSS analyses and decisions

-- 6 Incident action plan(s)
+- 3 Incident action plan(s)

-- 7 Daily weather forecasts and spot weather forecasts
+- 4 Daily weather forecasts and spot weather forecasts

-- 8 Daily fire progression map
+- 5 Daily fire progression map

-- 9 Total cost summary
+- 6 Total cost summary

-- 10 Monitoring data (wildland fire observation records)
+- 7 Monitoring data (Wildland Fire Observation Records)

-- 11 Critique of fire projections on incident action plan
+- 8 Critique of fire projections on incident action plan

-12 Physical Fitness and Conditioning
+9 Physical Fitness and Conditioning

-- 13 Employees serving in wildland fire positions that require a fitness rating of - 14 arduous as a condition of employment are authorized one hour of duty time each - 15 workday for physical fitness conditioning.
-Employees not having a fitness rating - 16 of arduous as a condition of employment, but who are required by a critical - 17 performance element or other written agreement to maintain an arduous level, - 18 will be authorized three hours per week of duty time for physical fitness - 19 conditioning.
-All other wildland firefighting personnel holding qualifications - 20 requiring ratings of moderate or arduous may be authorized, by their supervisor, - 21 up to three hours per week of duty time for fitness conditioning.
-Prior to any - 22 duty time being allowed for physical fitness conditioning, employees and - 23 supervisors must agree, in writing, what physical conditioning activities the - 24 employee will engage in, and when and where they will occur.
-Activities outside - 25 of the agreement will not be authorized or allowed.
-A combination of activities - 26 designed to increase both physical strength and aerobic fitness, while - 27 minimizing the possibility of physical injury, should be utilized.
+- 10 Employees serving in wildland fire positions that require a fitness rating of - 11 arduous as a condition of employment are authorized one hour of duty time each - 12 work day for physical fitness conditioning.
+Employees not having a fitness - 13 rating of arduous as a condition of employment, but who are required by a - 14 Critical Performance element or other written agreement to maintain an arduous - 15 level, will be authorized three hours per week of duty time for physical fitness - 16 conditioning.
+All other wildland firefighting personnel holding qualifications - 17 requiring ratings of moderate or arduous may be authorized, by their supervisor, - up to three hours per week of duty time for fitness conditioning.
+Prior to any - duty time being allowed for physical fitness conditioning, employees and - 20 supervisors must agree, in writing, what physical conditioning activities the - 21 employee will engage in, and when and where they will occur.
+Activities outside - 22 of the agreement will not be authorized or allowed.
+A combination of activities - 23 designed to increase both physical strength and aerobic fitness, while - minimizing the possibility of physical injury, should be utilized.

-28 FWS National Fire Operations Fitness Challenge
+25 National Fire Operations Fitness Challenge